-- a) The following surcharge will be added to a customer's water bill: - i.
+- a) For residential and multi-unit customers, a drought surcharge of up to and including 100% of the total monthly water bill over the monthly allocation may be added to the customers' bill to deter discretionary water use, as explained in Section 11.
+The following surcharge will be added to a customer's water bill: - i.
 For all irrigation accounts, a surcharge of \$1.00 per 1,000 gallons will be added to the customers' bill. - ii.
 For residential accounts, a surcharge of \$1.00 per 1,000 gallons over 7,000 gallons will be added to the customers' bill. - iii.
 For commercial accounts, a surcharge of \$1.00 per 1,000 gallons over 55,000 gallons will be added to the customers' bill. - iv.
-For non-exempt large volume accounts a surcharge of \$3.00 per 1,000 gallons over 12,842,000 gallons will be added to the customers' bill. - v.
+For non-exempt large volume accounts a surcharge of \$3.00 per 1,000 gallons over 12,842,000 gallons will be added to the customers' bill.

+v.
 For wholesale customers, a surcharge of \$1.00 per 1,000 gallons for volumes exceeding the last 12-month average usage by 25% for the 12-month billing prior to the implementation of Stage 2 will be added to the customers' bill, except as otherwise provided by contract.

-10.4.
-Stage 3 Response - Critical Water Shortage
+10.43.
+Stage 3 Response - CRITICAL Critical Water Shortage Conditions

-Target: During Stage 3, achieve a 15% or greater reduction in daily water with the water use restrictions below.
+Target: During Stage 3, achieve a 1530% or greater reduction in daily treated-water with the water use restrictions below.
+An additional surcharge will be added to each utility bill during Stage 3 water shortage conditions to discourage discretionary water use, as described in Section 11 for retail customers and Section 16.10 for wholesale customers.